Conditions of employment

 How do I get to Antarctica?

-Expeditioners travel via ship or plane.
+Expeditioners travel to Antarctica and Macquarie Island via ship or plane.
 The mode of transport will depend on the station you are going to and AAD operational requirements.

-Access to stations is possible only in summer.
+Access to stations is only possible from October to March.
 It is not possible to return to Australia during the winter months.

 What are the living quarters like?

-Buildings are comfortable and functional for living and working.
-They are insulated and strengthened to withstand low temperatures and fierce winds.
+The living quarters at Australia’s stations are comfortable and functional.
+They are insulated and strengthened to withstand low temperatures and strong winds.
 Read more about station amenities.

-In most circumstances expeditioners will have their own bedroom and shared bathroom facilities.
-There may be occasions when people are required to share (e.g. field huts).
-When travelling via ship, you should expect to share a cabin with other expeditioners.
+On station expeditioners will have their own bedroom and shared bathroom facilities in the living quarters or the “red shed”.
+There may be occasions when people are required to share.
+When travelling on the ship, you should expect to share a cabin with other expeditioners.

 What clothes and personal items do I have to take?